Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 Shapiro said he, his wife, their four children and another family celebrated Passover on Saturday night and then were awakened by state troopers pounding on their doors and forced to evacuate at about 2 a.m.
 Firefighters extinguished the fire and no one was injured.

-The governor said Wednesday that he and his wife have had many conversations with their children since the attack.
+The governor said he and his wife have had many conversations with their children since the attack.

 “It’s very hard as a parent, to answer to children, like why does this stuff happen,” he said.
 “Why are there people out there that want to do harm to others?
 Those are hard questions to answer for kids.”

-Associated Press reporter John Seewer reported from Toledo, Ohio.
-Other contributors include Bruce Shipkowski in Toms River, New Jersey; and Eric Tucker in Washington.
+Seewer reported from Toledo, Ohio.
+Associated Press writers Bruce Shipkowski in Toms River, New Jersey, and Eric Tucker in Washington contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.